Advancement to Candidacy and Thesis Progression

 - Students can choose the specific tool they use for their personal development plan and different tools can be applied throughout the student’s graduate student experience.
 Almost all research universities have resources for developing IDPs on their websites.
 Examples of available tools recommended by the Office of Career and Professional Development at UCSF are:

-Beginning in year 2, students must submit an updated IDP to the program administrator by October 1st.
+Beginning in year 2, students must submit an updated IDP to the program manager by October 1st.
 The IDP must include a signature from their PI, co-mentor, thesis committee members or career counselor, acknowledging review.

 Updated IDPs should be reviewed at each thesis committee meeting.